GabeScott/standard-works-vault/General Conference/2001 October - One Step after Another.md

 That would be unwise.
 Instead, I take the steps that I can take.
 Even with the limitations of age, I can still take one step at a time.
 To do what I can is all my Heavenly Father now requires of me.
 And it is all He requires of you, regardless of your disabilities, limitations, or insecurities.

 John Wooden was perhaps the greatest college basketball coach in the history of the game.
 He had four full undefeated seasons.
 His teams won 10 national championships.
-At one point, he had a streak of 88 consecutive wins.5
+At one point, he had a streak of 88 consecutive wins.[^5]

 One of the first things Coach Wooden drilled into his players was something his father had taught him when he was a boy growing up on a farm.
 “Don’t worry much about trying to be better than someone else,” his father said.
 “Learn from others, yes.
 But don’t just try to be better than they are.
 You have no control over that.
 Instead try, and try very hard, to be the best that you can be.
-That, you have control over.”6
+That you have control over.”[^6]

 Let me cite a hypothetical example of a dear sister in any ward, the one who has perfect children who never cause a disturbance in church.
 She is the one working on her 20th generation in her family history, keeps an immaculate home, has memorized the book of Mark, and makes wool sweaters for the orphaned children in Romania.
 No disrespect, of course, intended for any of these worthy goals.
 Now, when you get tempted to throw your hands in the air and give up because of this dear sister, please remember you’re not competing with her any more than I’m competing with the members of the Quorum of the Twelve in winning a 50-yard dash.